 - Preliminary Application: Fill out form GHG-FR-703: Preliminary Application for ANAB Accreditation under ISO 14065.

-- Application: Once an organization has been accepted as a preliminary applicant, they will be invited to file GHG-FR-704: Application for Accreditation of Validation/Verification Body under ISO 14065.
+- Application: Once an organization has been accepted as a preliminary applicant, they will be invited to file GHG-FR-704: Application for Accreditation for GHG Validation/Verification Bodies.

-- Desk Review: ANAB conducts a desk review for all applications received.
-This is the review of the documentation received against ANAB's accreditation requirements and relevant requirements of the GHG program/registry that the validation/verification body (V/VB) intends to participate in.
+- Document Review: ANAB conducts a desk review for all applications received.
+This is the review of the documentation received against ANAB's accreditation requirements and relevant requirements of the GHG program/registry in which the validation/verification body (V/VB) intends to participate.

 - Witness Assessment: ANAB observes the V/VB performing tasks related to the validation and/or verification process for the related scope (or group of sectoral scopes) of accreditation for which it has applied.
 The purpose of the witness assessment is to assess whether the V/VB is carrying out validation/verification (V/V) activities in line with its documented quality manual and validation/verification processes and procedures.
 In addition, the witness is to assess the V/VB's capability to conform to applicable GHG program or registry requirements in which it intends to participate and also to assess the capacity of the V/VB's ability to perform validation/verification activities within the sectoral scope(s) applied for.
 Please review GHG-PR-706: ANAB GHG Validation and Verification Body Accreditation Scoping Policy to determine the required witness assessments for those scopes applied for.